 - Free support provided to several organisations large and small.

 - Free platform provided to anyone who needed it (for 60 days).

 - A fully-free tier released for smaller organisations, with no restrictions on feature-set.

 With a combination of their toolset (Full Stack, Social Proofing, Recommendations) etc. and the current price-point, continued growth seems likely.
 As mentioned above, maintaining satisfaction during growth is a challenge, and one to keep an eye on.

-AB Tasty: Marginal increase in satisfaction.
+Marginal increase in satisfaction.

 Not huge movement for AB Tasty so far, but it seems change in the near future is likely: